Frequently Asked Questions

 How many bikes does Cornwall Blood Bikes?

-We currently have nine operational marked fleet bikes which are BMW 1200 RT(p)s
+We currently have eleven operational marked fleet bikes which are BMW 1200 RT(p)s

-At Cornwall Blood Bikes we adopt the same policy as the emergency service and when the temperature hits three degrees all operational fleet bikes are called off the road.
+At Cornwall Blood Bikes we have a STRICT no blue light policy and adopt the same policy as the emergency service and when the temperature hits three degrees all operational fleet bikes are called off the road.

 During bad weather conditions such as this, heavy rain or high winds, volunteers are able to use their own cars or the CBB operational fleet van which is available for use throughout Cornwall.